 A considerable part of the southern third of the country is prone to persistent Islamist hostilities.
 The proximity of radical Islamic groups in the upper north of Nigeria and northern Mali is far from reassuring.
 The country is not a well-developed democracy with institutions that can deal with crises.
 Because the region is seeing a proliferation of radical Islamic groups, the UN and Western countries have been supporting the government with military assistance.
 There are forces from the USA, France, Germany, Mali, and from other countries in the region actively assisting (CNN, 5 October 2017).
 However, this is unlikely to be enough if it is not coupled with profound changes in the country in both political and economic ways.
-With the impact of COVID-19, those changes are unlikely to be possible in the short-term.
-This presence of international forces might face extreme challenges if the problems in the neighboring countries continue to grow.
+In the aftermath of the COVID-19 crisis, those changes are unlikely to be possible in the short-term.
+The presence of international forces might face extreme challenges if the problems in the neighboring countries continue to grow.
 Jihadist groups are expanding in West Africa in general.
+The coups in Burkina Faso and Mali only increases pressure on the government of Niger.